msdev2/media-picker/readme.md

 ### Step 2: Publish Package Assets

-This essential command will copy the package's configuration file to your `config` directory, and the compiled CSS and JavaScript to your `public/vendor` directory.
+This essential command will publish the package's configuration file to your `config` directory, and the compiled CSS and JavaScript to your `public/vendor` directory.

 ```bash
 php artisan vendor:publish --provider="Msdev2\MediaPicker\MediaPickerServiceProvider"